therekrab/autopilot/docs/source/technical.rst

 The approach that Autopilot takes is as follows:

 1. Calculate max theoretical velocity.
-This value is "theoretical" because it doesn't take into account the robot's current position.
+This value is "theoretical" because it doesn't take into account the robot's current velocities.
 This value is also the maximum value that obeys the motion constraints, i.e. "max".

 2. Adjust that velocity from the current velocity to obey acceleration limits (somewhat).